 Deciding whether to use ISL or IEEE 802.1q to power your trunk links can be quite confusing if you cannot identify the advantages and disadvantages of each protocol within your network.

-This page will cover the ISL protocol in great detail, providing an insight to its secrets and capabilities which you probably were unaware of.
+This article will cover the ISL protocol in great detail, providing an insight to its secrets and capabilities which you probably were unaware of.
 In turn, this will also help you understand the existence of certain limitations the protocol has, but most importantly allow you to decide if ISL is the tagging process you require within your network.

 InterSwitch Link (ISL)